Universal-Basic-Compute/serenissima/backend/docs/ais.md

    - Building owners receive notifications about the changes
    - Reasons for adjustments are provided to maintain transparency

-5. An admin notification is created with statistics about all lease adjustments, showing the changes made by each AI user
+5. An admin notification is created with statistics about all lease adjustments, showing the changes made by each AI citizen

 #### Economic Impact: